-To support and improve design education in the UK, Parker Design is committed to providing creative learning opportunities for the next generation of great designers.
+To support design education, Parker Design is committed to providing creative learning opportunities for the next generation of great designers.

 Whether it’s going back to college, or sending our designers to speak with University students about the creative process, we love working with talented young people eager to expand their design skills.

 Recently, we invited 17 design students from The Grange School in Hartford to our Cheshire office to kick off an 8-week programme that will result in them creating and presenting an infographic to one of our long-standing clients, United Utilities.

 United Utilities has found that people “across the North West are throwing millions of pounds down the drain by flushing the wrong things down the loo.
 One in 10 people has suffered from blocked toilets and drains by flushing items such as baby wipes, make-up wipes, sanitary products and cotton buds.
 A staggering £88m p.a. is spent across the UK on plumbing repairs.”*

 Though there was a fair amount of toilet humour, our Creative Director, Mark Bowers, and Graphic Designer, Nicola Vernon-Smith, successfully outlined why this was a problem for both our client and the customer.
 In addition to explaining how design could play a role in changing perceptions and behaviours, they showed examples of previous work we had done with the client to address this issue, including the experiential exhibition stand we launched at the Arndale Centre in Manchester last autumn.